-We will send you full details of the location and other finer details, including full details of how to approach the camp (which you will only be able to do as a pre-agreed participant).
+We will send you full details of the location and other finer details, including full details of how to approach the camp.

 If you have any questions, and would like to know more, please let us know your phone number or skype address and we’re very happy to talk to you, so that you can get the best from the event.

 We will only go if the weather is not forecasted to be torrential continuous rain and gales for the week.
 We go only if there’s every chance of sailing and the camping is not a test of continuous tent waterproofing.

 If you want to talk to the organisers, and for more info please contact us on the address below.